€349 800 (HAI)**

 You are well placed for transport.
 There are train stations in Cognac, Jarnac and Chateauneuf, all of which connect to Angouleme with the TGV and new fast track, (LGV), where you are able to reach Paris in 1h30.

 La Rochelle and Bordeaux airports are within an hour and a quarter.
-Ryan air fly to Stansted, all year, from La Rochelle.
+Ryan air flies to Stansted, all year, from La Rochelle.
 Bordeaux is an international airport and an Easyjet hub.
 We flew to Barcelona from there recently.

 The coast is an hour and fifteen away and the Pyrenees and Spanish border are 3.5 hours drive.

-St Malo is a 4.5-5 hr drive with overnight, and daytime, ferries to the U.K.
+St Malo is a 4.5-5 hr drive with overnight, and daytime ferries to the U.K.

 PROPERTY PRICES.:-The peak for prices was 2006, since which prices continued to drop until last year.
 This region was one of the first to begin to recover.
-Prices are predicted to rise, within the next few years, as the fast travel time for Paris will attract more second home owners.
+Prices are predicted to rise, within the next few years, as the fast travel time for Paris will attract more second homeowners.